leonschreuder/vim-grand/README.md

 This is a Vim plugin for Android development using Gradle as a build system, supporting Robolectric Unit Testing.
-It is based on the excellent [hsanson/vim-android](https://github.com/hsanson/vim-android) plugin, except that it is be written mostly in ruby, is unit tested, and exclusively supports the Gradle build system.
+It is based on the excellent [hsanson/vim-android](https://github.com/hsanson/vim-android) plugin, except that it is written mostly in ruby, is unit tested, and exclusively supports the Gradle build system.
 If you'd like to use ant/maven, or don't need unit-testing, maybe hsanson's plugin will do the trick.